 Options for treatment

 Therapy with specific creams or gels is possible in cases of actinic keratosis affecting large areas of skin.
 These must be used regularly and over several months.
-The affected area of skin is also first treated with a cream in photodynamic therapy, making the cells that have undergone change particulary sensitive to light.
+The affected area of skin is also first treated with cream in photodynamic therapy, making the cells that have changed particularly sensitive to light.
 Subsequent irradiation with a special light source (strong red light) kills the cells and these are replaced by healthy skin cells.
 The surrounding, healthy skin remains largely unaffected by this method.

 Finally, lasers or chemical peeling, as well as devices that abrade the affected areas of skin, can also be used to treat actinic keratosis.